-Requirements for the M.S.W. are constant for both joint degrees, while requirements differ for the M.Div. and M.A.T.S. degrees.
-Both divinity degrees require coursework in biblical studies, historical and theological studies, and spiritual formation.
-The M.Div. degree, however, requires additional courses in biblical languages (Greek and Hebrew) and in the theory and practice of Christian ministry.
-In short, the M.A.T.S. degree is designed to provide a basic understanding of core theological disciplines, while the M.Div. is designed to prepare God-called persons to serve in pastoral ministry capacities.
+Requirements for the Master of Social Work program are constant for both joint degree programs, while requirements differ for the Master of Divinity and Master of Arts in Theological Studies.
+Both require course work in biblical studies, historical and theological studies, and spiritual formation.
+However, the Master of Divinity requires additional courses in biblical languages, including Greek and Hebrew, and in the theory and practice of Christian ministry.

-M.Div./M.S.W Plan of Study
+Plans of Study

-The divinity school will grant 12 semester hours of elective credit for social work program courses and the social work program will grant six hours of elective credit for divinity courses.
+For this joint degree program, Beeson Divinity School will grant 12 semester hours of elective credit for social work program courses and the social work program will grant six hours of elective credit for divinity courses.
 This effectively reduces the total number of hours for the two degrees by 18.

-In addition to the ability to count core courses from one program for elective credit in the other, students in the M.Div.-M.S.W. program are also eligible to complete internships for both programs simultaneously in a church or ministry setting.
+In addition to the ability to count core courses from one program for elective credit in the other, students in the MDiv/MSW program are also eligible to complete internships for both programs simultaneously in a church or ministry setting.
 Although this option does not further lower the credit requirement for either program, it does allow students to save time by completing two internship requirements simultaneously.
 Internship sites must be approved by both programs and internship activities must meet the internal and accreditation requirements of each program.

-The divinity school will grant six semester hours of elective credit for social work program courses, and the social work program will grant six semester hours of elective credits for divinity courses.
+For this program, Beeson Divinity School will grant six semester hours of elective credit for social work program courses, and the social work program will grant six semester hours of elective credits for divinity courses.
 This effectively reduces the total number of hours for the two degrees by 12.